cdcabrera/changelog-light/README.md

 1. Next, run the CLI, either directly, or through a NPM script like the above example.

    ```
-   $ changelog --dry-run --non-cc
+   $ changelog --dry-run --non-cc --guide
    ```
-   _We recommend you try the `--dry-run` and `--non-cc` options for your first run._
+   _We recommend you try the `--dry-run`, `--non-cc`, and `--guide` options for your first run._

-1. Review the output, you have a few choices
+1. Next, review the terminal output from `--dry-run`, you have a couple of paths
-   - in your terminal only, see option `--dry-run`
-   - or as a commit with a `CHANGELOG.md` and `package.json` update.
-This is the default option `--commit`
+   - Run `$ changelog --non-cc` to commit with `CHANGELOG.md` and `package.json` updates.
+The default option `--commit` is used behind the scenes.
-   - or as updated files `CHANGELOG.md` and `package.json`, if you opted to update without a commit, see option `--commit=false`
+   - Run `$ changelog --non-cc --commit=false` to update `CHANGELOG.md` and `package.json` WITHOUT an automatic commit.
+      > If you use a custom release commit message, `changelog-light` looks for specific commit messages to determine the release commit range.
+An override is available see `--release-message`.
 1. That's it!

+> If you're having issues with `changelog-light` you can try running the tool with the `--dry-run` and `--guide` options active.
+> `--guide` displays option recommendations for common discovered issues.
+>
+> If you come across an issue that is solvable by adjusting an existing option, and there is no guide recommendation, consider opening
+> an issue or pull request to help expand the recommendations.

 ## Credit
 This project is influenced by the now deprecated project [Standard Version](https://github.com/conventional-changelog/standard-version).